 Some borrowers plan to use part of their cash out to cover closing costs, but this has the same net effect as shifting costs to the new loan.
 If you are an investor, you can use cash from refinancing your primary residence to buy more real estate, such as rental or investment property.
 When they want to reinvest, they do a cash refinance of their existing investment property to buy another.
 The result is a solid collection of rentals that produce continuous income and tend to hold their value historically.
 Compared to high-interest credit cards, it may be more affordable to access the cash you need with a cashout refinance.
 A cash-out refinance can also help you diversify your holdings or protect against a crash in the housing market.

+If you have an existing business or a new business, a cash-out refinance can serve as a cheap source of emergency capital.
 The amount of equity you have in your home is an important factor in how much cash you will be able to access with a cash out refinance.
 Loan-to-value limits and other factors in loan approval determine the amount of cash that can be drawn from the equity of any property.
-If you have an existing business or a new business, a cash-out refinance can serve as a cheap source of emergency capital.
 After you request a cash-out refinance, you receive a decision on whether your lender approves the refinance.
 Like a cash-out refinance, a home equity line of credit (HELOC) allows you to withdraw cash from your home equity.
 With a cash offer on the table, the buying and selling process is a little different than it would be with a mortgage involved.